-Trespass Vineyards is an interesting name for a winery but it starts to make sense when you visit their actual vineyard location.
+Trespass Vineyards is an interesting name for a winery but this starts to make sense when you visit the actual vineyard location.
 It is a 5 acre vineyard accessed by driving through residential St. Helena streets.
-You enter the vineyard and tasting location via a dirt road at the end of a residential street.
-This used to be just bare ground and nearby neighbors would walk their dogs or “trespass” over the property before the current ownership.
-If the weather is not suitable your tasting may also be at an alternative location, Trespass’s actual wine is made by the well-known Venge winemaking family.
-All tastings are private for serious wine enthusiasts and are always conducted with the owner.
-The vineyard location is really a great spot to taste wine as you are entirely surrounded by vineyards in all directions; it is one of the few valley locations where you sit outside and drink wine among the actual vineyards.
-You might even see rabbits running through the vines!
-Production is extremely small and is concentrated on two wines, their Cabernet Sauvignon and Cabernet Franc.
+You enter the vineyard via a dirt road at the end of a residential street.
+This used to be just bare ground and nearby neighbors would walk their dogs or “trespass” over the property before owners Don and Dana Gallagher purchased the property.
+The Trespass wine is made by accomplished winemaker Kirk Venge.

 All visits are private, for serious wine enthusiasts and are always conducted with either Dana or Don.
 The vineyard location is an ideal spot to relax in as you are surrounded by vineyards in all directions with the nearby forested Mayacamas mountains to the immediate west of the property.
 Despite being so close to residential St. Helena, this really feels like you are in the country and certainly far from the traffic that often bottlenecks coming into and out of St. Helena.